Skip to main content Skip to footer

 Image 5

-When a manager looks at a sales dashboard, they want to be able to see at a glance if this week's sales are great, acceptable, or terrible.
+When a manager looks at a sales dashboard, they want to see if this week's sales are great, acceptable, or terrible at a glance.
 The RadialGauge gives us this ability and looks great while doing it!

 The Code

-To keep things nice and simple, we're going to be using StackBlitz to host and run our dashboard.
-All of the code needed is here.
+To keep things simple, we will use StackBlitz to host and run our dashboard.
+You can find all of the required code here.
 In a production app, you'd want to pull out all of your components into separate files.
-We've defined them all in index.js so you can take everything in quickly without having to jump around.
+We've defined them all in index.js, so you can take everything in quickly without jumping around.

-We'll walk through all of the important sections of code one at a time, but we're going to skip discussing boilerplate that's not directly relevant to our app.
+We'll walk through all the critical code sections one at a time, but we'll skip discussing boilerplate that's not directly relevant to our app.
 Since we're developers with deadlines, this article isn't going to explore every possible configuration of the Wijmo components we're using.
 If we tried to do that, every component would need its own article!

-Instead, after we walk through the code for each component, I'll show you where you can go to explore the component in more depth.
+Instead, after we walk through the code for each component, we'll show you where you can explore the component in more depth.

 Now, let's get started.